Betterment invests in safety and stability for Cape York communities

 Essential infrastructure will be strengthened across the Cape York Peninsula, with new Betterment projects slated for three Indigenous communities.

-Jointly funded by the Australian and Queensland governments, the investments will help safeguard essential services, reduce isolation during disasters, and deliver long-term resilience for the communities of Coen, Mapoon, and Kowanyama.
+Jointly funded by the Australian and Queensland Governments, the investments will help safeguard essential services, reduce isolation during disasters, and deliver long-term resilience for the communities of Coen, Mapoon, and Kowanyama.

 North of Weipa, Mapoon’s water treatment plant will be upgraded to protect it against coastal erosion and other severe weather threats, guaranteeing year-round local water security.

-Collectively, the projects represent a long-term investment in the safety and stability of the region providing residents of the remote communities with critical infrastructure that can be relied on in all conditions.
+Collectively, the projects represent a long-term investment in the safety and stability of the region, providing residents of the remote communities with critical infrastructure that can be relied on in all conditions.